OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/composerjson/module_via_composer.rst

     }
   },

-Keep in mind, that the :ref:`target-directory <module_target-directory-20170926>` in the section extra: {oxideshop} has to fit the autoload path you define here.
 In our PayPal example the PSR-4 autoload path points to a path inside the OXID eShop source/modules directory.
-This path must match the path of the :ref:`target-directory <module_target-directory-20170926>` as defined in the extra: {oxideshop}
-section, as the files will be copied there.